aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/create-or-load-a-document/specify-load-options/_index.md

 ## Set the Encoding Explicitly

 Most modern document formats store their content in Unicode and do not require special handling.
-On the other hand, there are still numerous documents that use some pre-Unicode encoding and sometimes either miss encoding information or do not even support encoding information by nature.
+On the other hand, there are still many documents that use some pre-Unicode encoding and sometimes either miss encoding information or do not even support encoding information by nature.
 Aspose.Words tries to automatically detect the appropriate encoding by default, but in a rare case you may need to use an encoding different from the one detected by our encoding recognition algorithm.
 In this case, use the [Encoding](https://apireference.aspose.com/words/net/aspose.words.loading/loadoptions/properties/encoding) property to get or set the encoding.

 The following code example shows how to set the encoding to override the automatically chosen encoding: